 New and interesting info surrounds us all day long tugging at our attention, disrupting our focus.
 If we don’t stay in the moment we’ll be swept away down a unproductive rabbit hole.

-Try using short blocks of time of 15 to 25 minutes focusing on doing one thing and then take a break before jumping into your work once again with another block.
-There are number useful apps such as the Pomodoro Technique that have shown wonderful results in productivity and in keeping focus.
+Try using short blocks of time of 15 to 25 minutes focusing on doing one thing and then take a (short) break before jumping into your work once again with.
+There are a number useful apps such as the Pomodoro Technique that have shown wonderful results in productivity and in keeping focus.

 4) Become Ambidextrous.
 It may sound like an ascetic call from left field, but learning to eat and write with your non-dominant hand is a gift of being in the present moment.